-Clive, now promoted to lieutenant-colonel in the British Army, took part of the fortress of Gheriah. in the capture a stronghold of the Maratha Admiral Tuloji Angre.
+Clive, now promoted to lieutenant-colonel in the British Army, took part in the capture of the fortress of Gheriah, a stronghold the Maratha Admiral Tuloji Angre.
 The action was led by Admiral James Watson and the British had several ships available, some Royal troops and some Maratha allies.
 The overwhelming strength of the joint British and Maratha forces ensured that the battle was won with few losses.
 A fleet surgeon, Edward Ives, noted that Clive refused to take any part of the treasure divided among the victorious forces as was custom at the time.